jnguyening/Ultra_Marathon_Analysis_Python/README.md

-#  Ultra Marathon Running Data Analysis with Python
+# Ultra Marathon Data Cleaning & Analysis with Python

 ## Project Overview

-This project performs **data analysis** on ultra marathon race statistics using Python.
-The dataset, sourced from [Kaggle’s Big Dataset of Ultra Marathon Running](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/data), contains detailed records on runners, races, distances, and finish times.
-The analysis explores performance trends, participation patterns, and the impact of various factors such as gender, age, and race type.
-This project showcases how Python can be used to uncover insights from endurance sports data through cleaning, visualization, and exploratory techniques.
+This project focuses on **data analysis** of ultra marathon running statistics using Python.
+The dataset, sourced from [Kaggle’s Big Dataset of Ultra Marathon Running](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/data), contains information on thousands of races and runners worldwide.
+The workflow includes cleaning the raw data to handle inconsistencies and missing values, followed by exploratory analysis to uncover trends in performance, participation, and demographics.
+This project demonstrates how Python can be used to process large-scale sports data and extract meaningful insights from endurance race statistics.